-The PBCI Foundation exists to significanlty improve the lives of cancer patients and their families, through education, assistance, research and direct services.
-The Board is comprised of experienced oncologists, cancer survivovrs, business leaders and individuals active in the community.
-Currently, the PBCI Foundation has two boards, the governing board and the scientific advisory board.
+The Palm Beach Cancer Institute Foundation exists to significanlty improve the lives of cancer patients and their families, through education, assistance, research and direct services.
+The Board is comprised of experienced oncologists, cancer survivovrs, business leaders and individuals active in our community.
+The Sari Center is the primary initiative of the Palm Beach Cancer Institute Foundation.

 Neal E. Rothschild, M.D.